Ch. 7 The Interview, 12th-Eng

 Ans.
 Joseph Stalin

-8. Who interview of Umberto Eco?
+8. Who interviewed Umberto Eco?

 Ans.
 Mukund Padmanabhan